 Callon Petroleum Company CPE is well poised to grow on the back of strong Permian presence and production surge.
 However, rising costs and a volatile commodity price environment are persistent concerns.

 Headquartered in Houston, TX, the firm is solely focused on exploration, and production of oil and gas resources in the Permian Basin.
 The company, with a market cap of around $1 billion, has an expected earnings growth rate of 18% for the next five years.

 Let’s delve deeper to find out why this Zacks Rank #3 (Hold) stock is worth retaining at the moment.

 What’s Favoring the Stock?

-Strong Permian Presence: Callon Petroleum’s operation is solely focused on the Permian Basin, which is among the country’s most prolific oil and gas plays.
-The company boasts an impressive footprint (75,000 net acres) throughout the Permian Basin, which is the highest-producing shale play in the United States.
-Callon Petroleum, which had entered the basin in 2009 with around 8,800 net acres, has been strengthening presence in the region since then.
+Callon Petroleum’s operations are solely focused on the Permian Basin, which is among the country’s most prolific oil and gas plays.
+The company boasts an impressive footprint (86,000 net acres) throughout the Permian Basin, which is the highest-producing shale play in the United States.
+It had entered the basin in 2009 with around 8,800 net acres and has been strengthening its hold in the region since then.

 Unlike most of the explorers in the Permian Basin, Callon Petroleum is not significantly exposed to infrastructure bottlenecks.
 This is because the company has reserved the Permian pipeline networks to transport roughly 90% of its produced liquid volumes to local refineries.